-The castle was built with great care, primarily using blocks of marlstone and, in part, quarry stone.
-The arcades and vaults of the northern and western wings (now partially ruined) were added during the Baroque renovation and built from brick.
+The castle was built with great care, primarily from sandstone blocks and partly from rubble masonry.
+The courtyard arcades and the vaults of the north and west wings (partially preserved today) were added during Baroque renovations using brick.

-The castle’s entrance passage and the rooms on the ground floor of the northern wing are vaulted with barrel vaults.
-In the small rooms to the right of the entrance, there used to be a gatehouse and a prison cell.
-According to a 1663 description, the ground floor originally contained eight rooms, including a uniquely preserved black kitchen.
-In the basement, there were three vaulted cellars.
-A sub-ground ice room, used for storing ice year-round to preserve food, is still accessible today.
+The entrance passage and the rooms on the ground floor of the north wing are barrel-vaulted.
+On the right side of the entrance passage were once the gatekeeper's room and the dungeon.
+According to a 1663 description, the ground floor had eight rooms, including a well-preserved unique black kitchen, and the basement contained three vaulted cellars.
+An underground icehouse is still accessible, once used to store ice year-round for food preservation.

-The upper floor included a hallway, a chamber, a closet, a room with an adjacent closet, a cabinet, a large dining room, and the Chapel of the Holy Cross, which protrudes from the façade.
-Stucco ceilings were adorned with fresco paintings.
-Behind the dining room were several unfinished and unfurnished rooms.
-Under the shingle roof, there were nine rooms for servants.
+The upper floor featured an antechamber, a chamber and storage room, a living room with a closet, a study, a large dining room, and the Chapel of the Holy Cross, which projects out from the façade.
+The stucco ceilings were decorated with frescoes.
+Behind the dining room, there were additional unfinished and unfurnished rooms.
+Under the shingle roof, there were nine rooms designated for servants.

-In 1735–1736, owner Ludwig Georg of Baden had the castle completed, divided the old palace, furnished all 22 rooms with new furniture, and carried out overall repairs.
+In the years 1735–1736, owner Ludwig George of Baden had the castle extended, divided the old palace, furnished all 22 rooms, and repaired the entire structure.

-Many architectural features have been preserved in the building, such as early Baroque doors, wooden ceilings, floors, staircases, half-timbered walls, profiled wooden window and door frames, and both interior and exterior plasterwork, including fragments of stucco decoration on the upper floor.
+Many remarkable architectural elements have been preserved, including early Baroque doors, wooden ceilings, floors, staircases, half-timbered walls, profiled wooden door frames, and some original exterior and interior plasters, including remnants of stucco decoration on the upper floor.

 Order number